-The Youth Preparedness Council is a unique opportunity for youth leaders to serve on a highly distinguished national council and participate in the Youth Preparedness Council Summit.
-Additionally, the youth leaders have the opportunity to complete a self-selected youth preparedness project and to share their opinions, experiences, ideas, solutions and questions regarding youth disaster preparedness with the leadership of FEMA and national youth preparedness organizations.
-Once selected, members serve on the Council for one year, with the option to extend for an additional year, if formally requested by FEMA.
+The Youth Preparedness Council offers an opportunity for youth leaders to serve on a distinguished national council and participate in the Youth Preparedness Council Summit.
+During their two-year term, the leaders will complete a national-level group project and share their opinions, experiences, ideas, solutions, and questions regarding youth disaster preparedness with the leadership of FEMA and national youth preparedness organizations.

-Council activities and projects center around five key areas of engagement: Programs, Partnerships, Events, Public Speaking/Outreach and Publishing.
+Council activities and projects center around five areas of engagement: programs, partnerships, events, public speaking/outreach, and publishing.
 Members represent the youth perspective on emergency preparedness and share information with their communities.
-They also meet with FEMA on a regular basis to provide ongoing input on strategies, initiatives and projects throughout the duration of their term.
+They also meet with FEMA on a regular basis to provide ongoing input on strategies, initiatives, and projects throughout the duration of their term.

-Any individual between the ages of 12 and 17 who is engaged in individual and community preparedness or who has experienced a disaster that has motivated him or her to make a positive difference in his or her community, may apply to serve on the Youth Preparedness Council.
-Individuals who applied last year are highly encouraged to apply again.
-Adults working with youth and/or community preparedness are encouraged to share the application with youth who might be interested in applying.
+Individuals in their freshman or sophomore year of high school that are engaged in individual and community preparedness, or have experienced a disaster that motivated him or her to make a positive difference in their community, may apply to serve on the Youth Preparedness Council.
+Adults working with youth or community preparedness are encouraged to share the application with youth who might be interested in applying.

-Youth interested in applying to the Council must submit a completed application form and two letters of recommendation.
+Youth interested in applying to the Council must submit a completed application form, two letters of recommendation, and academic records.
 Specific information about completing and submitting the application and attachments can be found in the application instructions.
-All applications and supporting materials must be received no later than February 24, 2014, 11:59 p.m.
-EST in order to be eligible.
-New Youth Preparedness Council members will be announced in May 2014.
+All applications and supporting materials must be received no later than March 1, 2016, 11:59 p.m.
+PST in order to be eligible.
+New Youth Preparedness Council members will be announced in May 2016.